 To enter an authorization code, simply click on the Add button.
-A dialog box will appear as shown in Figure 4-6.
-You enter the package name, like "EIS300", followed by the 10-digit authorization code.
+A dialog box will appear as shown in Figure 4-8.
+You enter the package name, such as "EIS300", followed by the 10 digit authorization code.

-Figure 4-6 Enter an Authorization Code
+Figure 4-8 Enter an Authorization Code